Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

-\begin{proposition}(Proposition \ref{Einfty} and \ref{Einftyodd}) The Andr\'{e}-Quillen cohomology $\mathrm{AQ}^*_{\p_R}(M)$ of algebras $M$ over the monad $\p_R$ admits a shifted Lie bracket that vanishes on additive unary operations.
-When $p=2$, additive unary operations on $\mathrm{AQ}^*_{\p_R}(M)$ are parametrized by the ringoid $(\R')^!$.
-There is also a nonadditive unary operation acting as the restriction on the shifted Lie bracket.
-When $p>2$, (additive) unary operations on $\mathrm{AQ}^*_{\p_R}(M)$ of algebras $M$ are parametrized by the ringoid $(\R')^!$ together with self-brackets on even degree classes. \end{proposition} We deduce that the spectral sequences collapse on the $E^2$-page with no extension problems by comparing with the bases in \cite[Theorem 1.20]{bm}.
+In \Cref{sec: Lie}, we produce a shifted Lie bracket with restriction $x\mapsto x^{\{p\}}$ for any spectral partition Lie algebra $A$ that comes from a construction in $\Mod_{\Fp}(\mathrm{Sp})$.
+Equivalently, for any $\E^{\mathrm{nu}}_{\infty}$-$\Fp$-algebra $A$, there is a shifted Lie bracket with restriction We also determine the interaction of this bracket with the unary operations of \Cref{unary} in \Cref{compatible}.
+The main tool is the associated homotopy fixed points spectral sequence

+which consists of a copy of the free shifted restricted Lie algebra on $\pi_*(A)$ along the line $s=0$ and degenerates in all cases and weights of interest.

-Section \ref{section5} is devoted to determining the composition law and all relations among the operations on the homotopy groups of free spectral partition Lie algebras and reduced mod $p$ TAQ cohomology.
-While the dimensions of operations on the homotopy groups of free spectral partition Lie algebras agree with the dimensions of operations on the Andr\'{e}-Quillen cohomology $\mathrm{AQ}^*_{\p_R}(-)$, the composition product of the former differs a priori from the composition product of the later.
-Inspired by the work of Brantner regarding the structure of operations on the Lubin-Tate theory of spectral Lie algebras in \cite[section 4]{brantner}, we encode additive unary operations on the homotopy groups of free spectral partition Lie algebras with a power ring.
-Roughly speaking, this power ring arises from equipping the ringoid $(\R')^!$ in Definition \ref{ringoid} with a twisted composition product.
+Section \ref{section5} is devoted to determining the entire algebraic structure on the homotopy groups of spectral partition Lie algebras and mod $p$ TAQ cohomology groups.
+First we determine the composition law and the Adem relations among the weight $p$ unary operations.
+Inspired by the work of Brantner regarding the structure of operations on the Lubin-Tate theory of spectral Lie algebras in \cite[section 4]{brantner}, we encode unary operations on the homotopy groups of free spectral partition Lie algebras with a power ring $\pazocal{P}$ (\Cref{powerring}).
+Roughly speaking, this power ring arises from equipping the ringoid parametrizing weight $p^k$ unary operations on the $E^2$-page of the dual bar spectral sequence with a twisted composition product.
+Note that our notion of power ring differs from that of Brantner in that we do not require bilinearity.
+This is to accommodate the identification of the bottom operation with the restriction map (\Cref{restricted}), which is nonadditive.
+However, on the associated graded of the bar filtration (and the filtration associated with the Grothendieck spectral sequence when $p=2$), this power ring does act additively, see \Cref{rmk: powerring}.